isabella232/kendo-react-animation/docs/customize-animation.md

 );
 ```

-## Configure leaving animation
+### Leaving Animation

-To configure the leaving animation, you will need to define CSS classes with the following syntax:
+To configure the leaving animation, define the CSS classes with the syntax demonstrated below.

 ```
   .{transition name}-leave {